The best sushi rice has plump, shiny kernels that retain their firm shape. And while the rice is sticky, it should never be mushy.

 Natural pressure release

-- After the 5-minute cook time, allow 10 minutes of natural pressure release before turning the steam release valve to the venting position for quick release.
-Transfer the cooked rice to a large wooden or glass mixing bowl immediately.
+- After the 5-minute cook time, allow 10 minutes of natural release before turning the steam release valve to the venting position for quick release.
+Fluff the rice with a fork before serving your steamed short-grain rice.

-Season the cooked rice
+Season the rice for sushi (optional)

 - Cover the rice with a clean damp kitchen towel and allow it to cool to room temperature before using it for sushi – about 30 minutes.